KernFerm/BubblesTheDev-WebBrowser/SECURITY.md

 * the affected browser version
 * operating system details
 * screenshots, logs, or proof of concept if available

+Please do not include sensitive personal information in a report.
+Do not send passwords, session tokens, recovery codes, payment information, government identifiers, or full personal documents.
+If screenshots or logs are necessary, redact private data before sending them.

 The more detail included in the report, the faster the issue can usually be validated and addressed.